 Pandemic Unemployment Assistance (PUA)

 The new program opens up state-level unemployment benefits to those who are typically not eligible, including self-employed individuals, independent contractors and workers with limited employment history.
-PUA goes hand in hand with other changes that extend unemployment benefits for an extra 11 weeks and gives workers an additional $300 a week.
+PUA goes hand in hand with other changes that extend unemployment benefits to Sept.
+6, 2021, and gives workers an additional $300 a week.
 Read more.